THE RIO DE JANEIRO CARGO BIKE CHAMPIONSHIPS.

 The races become incredibly popular for the people of Copenhagen.
 Thousands came out to watch.
 There was prize money, but really it was about honour, and winning the right to call yourself the King of Copenhagen – at least until the next race.
 These Svajerløb races were held until 1960, when cars and vans started to dominate goods transport in the city.

-It is our hope that all of you will see the value of supporting the staging of the first Svajerløb in Rio, and the immense worth of saluting these urban heroes with a crowdfunding donation, and helping us put them on a stage for the entire city – and the entire world – to see.
+It is our hope that all of you will see the value of supporting the staging of the first Svajerløb in Brazil, and the immense worth of saluting these urban heroes with a crowdfunding donation, and helping us put them on a stage for the entire city – and the entire world – to see.